Ultraviolet: Air purification

+UV-C light is used in air conditioning systems as a method of improving indoor air quality by disinfecting the air and preventing microbial growth.
+UV-C light is effective at killing or inactivating harmful microorganisms, such as bacteria, viruses, mold, and mildew.
+When integrated into an air conditioning system, the ultraviolet light is typically placed in areas like the air handler or near the evaporator coil.

+In air conditioning systems, UV-C light works by irradiating the airflow within the system, killing or neutralizing harmful microorganisms before they are recirculated into the indoor environment.
+The effectiveness of it in air conditioning systems depends on factors such as the intensity of the light, the duration of exposure, airflow speed, and the cleanliness of system components.

 Using a catalytic chemical reaction from titanium dioxide and UVC exposure, oxidation of organic matter converts pathogens, pollens, and mold spores into harmless inert byproducts.
 However, the reaction of titanium dioxide and UVC is not a straight path.
 Several hundreds of reactions occur prior to the inert byproducts stage and can hinder the resulting reaction creating formaldehyde, aldehyde, and other VOC's en route to a final stage.
 Thus, the use of titanium dioxide and UVC requires very specific parameters for a successful outcome.
 The cleansing mechanism of UV is a photochemical process.
 Contaminants in the indoor environment are almost entirely organic carbon-based compounds, which break down when exposed to high-intensity UV at 240 to 280 nm.
 Short-wave ultraviolet radiation can destroy DNA in living microorganisms.
 UVC's effectiveness is directly related to intensity and exposure time.

 UV has also been shown to reduce gaseous contaminants such as carbon monoxide and VOCs.
 UV lamps radiating at 184 and 254 nm can remove low concentrations of hydrocarbons and carbon monoxide if the air is recycled between the room and the lamp chamber.
 This arrangement prevents the introduction of ozone into the treated air.
 Likewise, air may be treated by passing by a single UV source operating at 184 nm and passed over iron pentaoxide to remove the ozone produced by the UV lamp.